 The Hughes Historic Rally (National B-Historic) and the Hughes Club Rally (Clubmans-Targa) will run over the same route with the same tests and regularity sections.

-Supplementary Regulations will be published in due course on the Regulations page and the on-line Web Entry System will become
+Supplementary Regulations are available on the Regulations page and the on-line Web Entry System is available on the Entries page.

 Is it Difficult?